gidcs/RCAT-Mail-System/README.md

 After creating account, you can connect to your mail server via any mail client.

 Environment:
-- vps/dedicated server which support rdns
+- VPS/Dedicated server which support rdns
-- centos 6
+- Centos 6
-- iptables
+- Iptables
-- OpenSSL 1.0.1e-fips 11 Feb 2013 or newer
+- Wget 1.12 or newer
-- postfix (will be installed)
+- Postfix (will be installed)
-- dovecot (will be installed)
+- Dovecot (will be installed)
 - server.crt, server.key

 Note: